 Common Core Resources: CLOSE READING PLANNING AND TIPS.
 The phasing in of close reading in non-ELA classrooms is taking on familar patterns.
 This document gives you valuable lessons learned from the classroom that you can use for planning successful close readings.
 Call and I'll gladly share what we've learned.
 Very doable!

 Learn why phasing in reading standards through close reading is ground zero for implementing Common Core (928-243-1927)

-Based in Phoenix, AZ, Preston and his team provide training in lesson planning that implements "with evidence" quality teaching strategies and standards, including Common Core.
+Time for teacher PD and planning is a problem.
 Our collaborative teacher training is designed to demonstrate ways to respond rapidly when adapting and aligning curriculum to meet urgent needs.

 The capacity to implement the Common Core is the same capacity required to adapt and improve lesson plans and teaching to meet a variety of needs.
-We plan lesson planning with a particular style and detail that prepares teachers, defines instruction, and measures evidence.
-Normally there is not enough time to do this, but we’ve refined planning for learning teams produce results in the “hours” available.
+We’ve refined a way to adapt actual teaching materials so learning teams produce results in the “hours” available.
 Using a streamlined version of Understanding by Design, teachers focus on ready-to-teach classroom materials that represent and support the desired change.

-We’ve used informational text structures for years as a prism through which we design new classroom-ready materials; we naturally support literacy while choosing better ways to teach.
+Regarding Common Core, or more importantly informational texts, we’ve used informational text structures since 2006 as a prism through which we design new classroom-ready materials; we naturally support literacy while choosing better ways to teach.
 We translate the “what” to teach into materials of practice that define “how” to teach it.
 Both levels of curriclulum alignment are addressed.
 Teachers feel ready.
 Brief cycles of improvement become possible.
-Teachers, with a common purpose, language, and tools become learning teams.
+Teachers unite in a common purpose, language, and the tools become learning teams.

 "Thank you for making Common Core not scary!"